JonathanMAdams/SQLDuplicateRecordIdentifier/README.md

 ### Computing Durations

-In order to determine when data should have been captured, I needed to determine the ```difference``` between the date when baseline data were captured and when each record was captured.
+In order to determine when data should have been captured, I first needed to determine the ```difference``` between the date when baseline data were captured and when each record was captured.
 However, data were in long format, thus the ```Baseline Module 1 Dates``` column was ```NULL``` in all but the first row for each participant.
 The following query calcuates the difference between the capture of each record (i.e., row) from the baseline grouped by participant using a ```DATEDIFF``` and window function.

 ```
 WITH diff_generator AS (SELECT DISTINCT *,